sdbs-uni-p/minihive-docker/README.md

 ###

-SSH will not let you access a host:port combination that has a different identification then the one previosly stored.
+SSH will not let you access a host:port combination that has a different identification then the one previously stored.
 This is to avoid man-in-the-middle attacks.
 In case you receive a similar warning from SSH after you recreated the container, you can solve this by removing the old identification that is stored in the *~/.ssh/known_hosts* file.

 ```console